kptdev/kpt/site/faq/README.md

    - develop CLIs and UIs for working with configuration rather than using `vim`

-6. it **supports customizing generated resources** so the templates don't need to be modified

-   - artifacts generated from templates or DSLs may be modified directly, and then merged when they are regenerated to keep the modifications.

-7. it **supports display in UI and tools** which use either OpenAPI or the YAML/JSON directly.
+6. it **supports display in UI and tools** which use either OpenAPI or the YAML/JSON directly.

+For a more complete explanation, see the [rationale].

 ### I really like DSL / templating solution X. Can I use it with kpt?